$1M in 12 minutes: How the Nap Dress became a pandemic uniform

 Hill House is among a group of brands that serendipitously made products that consumers happened to want in quarantine—such as King Arthur’s Flour and Peloton.
 Now, they have to think about how to keep up momentum when the pandemic is over.
 This is something Diamond is actively plotting out—and where the influx of cash will come in handy.

 It helps that the brand already has a wide range of products, which still make up 50% of its sales.
 Now, the challenge is to introduce Nap Dress fans to sheets and towels.
 But Diamond also wants to transform Hill House into a fully fledged fashion label.
 Over the past few months, the team has designed a range of new garments, including sweats, wrap dresses, and cardigans, to pop over the dresses in colder months.
-With the new funding, Diamond plans to hire more designers to add to this collection.
-She’s also looking to open a brick-and-mortar store in New York once customers are ready to venture out into the real world again.
+With the new funding, Diamond plans to grow her team and open a brick-and-mortar store in New York once customers are ready to venture out into the real world again.
 “This stay-at-home period is going to eventually come to an end,” she says.
 “We’re going to want to go out to dinners with friends again, and I want to have outfits ready for my customers when that happens.”